cgalpin92/project-portfolio1-moonlandingmuseum/README.md

 # Moon Landing Museum

 ## Intro
-The Moon Landing Museum website is for Space exploration enthusiasts, particularly those interested in the mission that First put Man on the Moon, the Apollo 11 Mission.
+The Moon Landing Museum website is for Space exploration enthusiasts, particularly those interested in the mission that first put Man on the Moon, the Apollo 11 Mission.
 The Museum is a one-stop shop for all things Apollo 11.

-Users of the website will not only be able to find out what the Museum showcases, information on how to visit and ways they can contact them, but also learn about the History of Apollo, a Timeline of Events of the Mission itself and the Apollo 11 Astronauts.
-Users can also register their interest to Volunteer at the Museum.
+Users of the website will not only be able to find out what the Museum showcases, information on how to visit and methods of contact, but also learn about the history of Apollo, a timeline of the mission and the Apollo 11 astronauts.
+Users can also register their interest to volunteer at the Museum.
 The site is targeted at an audience of space lovers, particularly those interest in the Apollo 11 Mission.

 ![Responsive Mockup](media/moonlandingmuseum-mockup.png)

 ## User Experience Stories

  - As a user I want to understand what events lead up to the Apollo 11 Mission, who initiated it and how the Apollo program was developed.
- - As a user I want to learn about the Astronauts who were part of the Apollo 11 Mission, how they became Astonauts and what their role was on the Mission.
+ - As a user I want to learn about the astronauts who were part of the Apollo 11 Mission, how they became astonauts and what their role was on the mission.
  - As a user I want to find out what the Museum showcases and how I can visit it.

 ## Design
  - __Color Scheme__
-  - The Header and Footer are Light Grey with Black Font, the Black intending to stand out and catch the user's attention.
+  - The Header and Footer are light grey with black font, the black intending to stand out and catch the user's attention.
-  - The Nav Main Menu is also Black font on a White Smoke background.
+  - The Nav Main Menu is also black font on a white smoke background.
-  - There are two main colors used throughout this site, they are Dark Blue-Grey and Blue Kimberly.
+  - There are two main colors used throughout this site, they are dark blue-grey and blue kimberly.
-  - The supporting colors, which are primarily used for headers are Dark Blue, Dark Red and Dark Orange.
+  - The supporting colors, which are primarily used for Headers are dark blue, dark red and dark orange.
-  - The primary font color is White.
+  - The primary font color is white.

  - __Typography__
-  - The fonts Space Grotesk and Rajdhani are used for the Headers and Menus within this project, they stand out intending to catch the user's attemtion, and also fit with the space and sci-fi theme.
+  - The fonts Space Grotesk and Rajdhani are used for the Headers and Menus within this project, they stand out so that they catch the user's attention, and also fit with the space and Sci-fi theme.
   - The fonts Raleway and Roboto are used for the main content of the site, they are a softer font and easier to read for the user.
-  - The font sans-serif is set as the fallback for all fonts in the instance that the browser does not import the font correctly.
+  - The font sans-serif is set as the fallback for all fonts in the instance that the browser does not import the fonts correctly.

 ## Features
 ### Existing Features

 - __Header and Navigation Bar__

   - The Header and Navigation Bar encompases the Logo and Menu.
 Its featured at the top of the page with the Logo located to the left.
-The Menu is either located beneath the Header across the whole width of the page when the screen is large enough, or on smaller screens as a burger icon to the top right of the page which expands vertically when checked.
+The Menu is either located beneath the Header across the whole width of the page when the screen is large enough, or on smaller screens as a burger icon to the top right of the page, which expands vertically when checked.
-  - The Header has a light grey background with a black, uppercase, space style font which is clear and stands out to the user.
+  - The Header has a light grey background with a black, uppercase font, which is clear and stands out to the user.
-  - The Menu consists of all 5 pages; Home Page, The Mission, The Astronauts, Visit Us and Volunteer with Us.
+  - The Menu consists of 5 pages; Home Page, The Mission, The Astronauts, Visit Us and Volunteer with Us.
 In contrast to the Header the background is white and the font is smaller with only the first letter of each word capitalized.
 This is so the Header and the Menu are clearly defined to the user.
 The current page is highlighted to the user in dark red font.
   - The Header and Menu are identical across all pages to keep consistency and ensure its easy to navigate for the user.
 Its fully responsive depending on the screen size its viewed on.

   ![header and nav screenshot](media/moonlandingmuseum-header-and-nav-menu.png)